 D1.
 File Upload Improvements

-Upgrade the Upload Files section to be drag and drop, and faster.
-Also, expand the types and the number of documents a patient can upload.
-Patients can also see the progress of file upload, which loads faster (rather than on page change).
-Additionally a better description of how to upload a file has been added (due to patient feedback).
+Improve the Upload Files section to be drag and drop, and faster.
+There has also been an increase in the types and number of documents that patients can upload.
+Patients can now see the progress of their file upload, which loads faster (rather than after clicking next).
+A better description of how to upload a file has also been added (as a result of patient feedback).

-(Files are still sent with the questionnaires to you, as we don’t store patient data on our servers for security reasons).
+Please note: files are still sent with the questionnaires to you, as we don’t store patient data on our servers for security reasons.

 Request